jsoref/ceph/doc/dev/cephadm/developing-cephadm.rst

    create loopback devices capable of holding osds.
 .. note::  Each osd will require 5GiB of space.

-After bootstraping the cluster you can go inside the seed box in which you'll be able to run cehpadm commands::
+After bootstrapping the cluster you can go inside the seed box in which you'll be able to run cehpadm commands::

   box -v cluster sh